tigermlt/blog/kafka.md

         producer.close();
     }
   ```
-  - consumer, even though I set the autoreset to earlist, it seems like I can only read the message once
+  - consumer, even the autoreset to earlist, the same consumer group can only read data once
   ```
       public static void main(String[] args) {